Noble C. Powell: Episcopacy

-In 1941 he was elected Coadjutor Bishop of Maryland and was consecrated on October 17, 1941, by Presiding Bishop Henry St. George Tucker.
+In 1941 he was elected Coadjutor Bishop of Maryland and was consecrated on October 17, 1941, with Presiding Bishop Henry St. George Tucker as chief consecrator.
 He then succeeded Edward T. Helfenstein as diocesan in 1943, and was installed in the Cathedral of the Incarnation on November 21, 1943.
 He served as bishop of Maryland until 1963, when he was succeeded by Harry Lee Doll.
-Bishop Powell was married to Mary Wilkins Rustin in 1924.
+Bishop Powell was married to Mary Wilkins Rustin (1901–1974) in 1924.
 They had two sons, Philip and Thomas.